 Marko Sipilä’s, demonstrates how focusing on a niche and mastering the craft, supported by our established methods, can lead to a seven-figure business

 For instance, Harrison started out by diving into real-world digital marketing challenges.
 Instead of just reading about strategies, he worked directly with experienced professionals, soaking up practical knowledge.
-This hands-on process built his reputation as a reliable marketer, and it’s how he became a well-known leader in the industry.

-Ben Hammel, and Jack have all followed this process, mastering their skills and building successful agencies
+Ben Hammel and Jack have all followed this process, mastering their skills and building successful agencies

 Once you’ve got that down, you move on to more complex projects, developing SOPs and delivering measurable results.

-As you grow, you step into leadership roles, mentoring others and expanding your influence.
+As you grow, you step into leadership roles, mentoring others, and expanding your influence.
 It’s all about progressing through each stage, building expertise, and becoming a true professional.

 Marko began his journey while still in high school, running his own small marketing agency.
-He didn’t start with grand promises, he started by learning the ropes, focusing on a specific niche, and figuring out what actually worked.
-It helped him grow from a one-person shop into a leader in his industry, eventually scaling his agency to seven figures.
+He didn’t start with grand promises but by learning the ropes, focusing on a specific niche, and figuring out what actually worked.

 So why should a business trust you with their marketing if you haven’t put in the work?
 That’s why LDT (Learn, Do, Teach) is crucial.